Delt06/dx12-renderer/README.md

 ### Forward

 - [LightingDemo](./Demos/LightingDemo)
   - Models loaded from OBJ files;
   - .DDS textures loading:
     - Textures for this demo are stored in `BC7_UNORM`.
   - Mipmapping;
   - Phong lighting with a directional light and several point and spot lights;
     - Using diffuse, normal, gloss, and specular maps;
   - Particle system with CPU simulation (10000+ particles on screen) and instanced rendering;
   - Shadow mapping for the directional, point, and spot lights;
+  - MSAA;
   - Soft shadows using 16x Poisson Sampling and Early Bail;
   - Dynamic environment reflections - see the sphere;
   - Post-processing:
     - Screen-space fog;
     - Bloom.

 ![Lighting Demo Screenshot](./Screenshots/LightingDemo.jpg)